Compliance Alert: ACA Reporting Requirements for 2026

 Penalty Exposure

 Employers that fail to file accurate and timely returns face potential penalties under Section 6721 (failure to file with the IRS) and Section 6722 (failure to furnish to individuals).
-Penalty amounts are adjusted annually for inflation.
+Penalty amounts are adjusted periodically for inflation, so employers should check the current applicable penalty rates.
 Penalties are assessed per return, meaning that an employer with hundreds of employees can face substantial aggregate penalties for systemic errors.

 Practical Steps